“I beg your pardon?” said Alice

 I don’t drink much of anything, nor do my friends, but that doesn’t mean anything.
 If it weren’t such a big deal to drink or not to drink, guys wouldn’t do it so much.
 HONEST to GOD!

 It’s mostly about being rebellious.
-Kids think it’s cool and it makes them be cool.
+Everybody think it’s cool and it makes them be cool.
 If guys could drink whatever they wanted they wouldn’t do it as much.
-Honestly, they just wouldn’t, since the temptation would be all gone.
+Honestly, they just wouldn’t, since the temptation would be gone.
 But that’s the exact thing, the light in their eyes, they’re doing something forbidden, it makes them feel SO MUCH cooler.

 The parents don’t know the grinding that goes on.
 Girls put their butts on you and figure eight.
 Sometimes we form lines, forty or fifty of us in a conga line.
 Nobody’s parents want to know about that.
 NO WAY!
 BELIEVE ME!
+I can hardly believe it myself.

-They will mark your hand with a Sharpie if they do catch you, which Mr. Rote does all the time, and if they catch you a second time, they kick you out of the dance.
+They will mark your hand with a Sharpie if they catch you, which Mr. Rote does all the time, and if they catch you a second time, they kick you out of the dance.
 Guys go all crazy, all sweaty and flustered, after the first time, trying to rub the indelible Sharpie mark off as fast as they can.

 Not many guys ever get kicked out of the Homecoming dance, but Allan’s older brother did.
 It was funny to all of us although he wasn’t laughing.
 Girls don’t ever get kicked out because it’s at our school.
 Just the guys get the boot.
 I saw a couple of them being dragged from the pit and kicked out of the gym.
 The Dean of Students had their cell phones and was looking through all their messages.

 They can kick you out of school, for sure.
 If you do something bad it is suddenly Steck Time.
-He is the Dean of Students, who is a very mean man, tall thin pale.
+He is the Dean of Students, who is a mangy mean man, tall thin pale.
 He can say, “Don’t come back tomorrow.”
 When Mr. Steck-It-To-You says it he means it and he can make it stick.
 Because it’s a private school they can lock you out and you can’t ever go back.
-And then you’re out, that’s all, and you have to try to explain it to your parents and the neighbors.
+And then you’re out, that’s all, and you have to try to explain it to your parents and grandparents and the neighbors.

 The girls at our dances sometimes come from public schools, but mostly they are from St. Joe’s, Magnificat, and the other Catholic schools all around.
 Are good Catholic girls the same as good girls?
 Are you pooping on my face?
 God, no, they’re not good!
 That’s why they’re Catholics.
 We believe we’re bad right out of the gate.
 That’s why we can go grinding at the school dances and not worry about it.
-There’s always confession.
+There’s always confession afterwards.

 Many of them seem to think they are on a totally upper level over other girls.
-They absolutely believe their status is higher, which I think is ridiculous.
+They believe their status is higher, which I think is ridiculous.
 They truly think they are better than other people, at least better than public school girls, for sure.

 Catholic girls are like, “Oh, hi, WHO are you?
 I have to GO.”
 You can tell they don’t care.
 The only time they CARE is when they’re GRINDING, but that’s a TOTALLY different kind of caring.